Life Insurance for Tenormin users.

 Why do life insurance companies care if I’ve been prescribed Atenolol?

 The main reason why life insurance companies “care” that an individual has been prescribed Atenolol is because, in addition to being a common medication used to help folks maintain a healthy blood pressure level, it can also be prescribed to individuals who suffer from angina or who have recently suffered from a heart attack!

 And it is those…

-Pre-existing medical conditions which will be the main reason why a life insurance company is going to take special note of the fact that you have been prescribed Atenolol.
-But that doesn’t mean that taking Atenolol is necessarily a “bad” thing, it just means that you’re likely going to have to answer some additional questions about your Atenolol prescription prior to being approved coverage.
+Pre-existing medical conditions, which will be the main reason why a life insurance company is going to take special note of the fact that you have been prescribed Atenolol.
+But that doesn’t mean that taking Atenolol is necessarily a “bad” thing; it just means that you’re likely going to have to answer some additional questions about your Atenolol prescription before being approved coverage.

 What kind of information will the insurance companies ask me or be interested in?

 - Who prescribed your Atenolol?
 A general practitioner or a cardiologist?

 - Is Atenolol the only prescription medication that you’re currently taking now?

 - In the past 12 months, have any of your prescription medications changed in any way?